Senators defend CFTC in court over position limits

-WASHINGTON (Reuters) - Senator Carl Levin and 18 other senators have filed a friend-of-the-court brief to help the U.S. commodities regulator defend its “position limits” rules aimed at preventing excessive speculation in oil markets.
+WASHINGTON, April 13 (Reuters) - U.S. Senator Carl Levin and 18 other senators have filed a friend-of-the-court brief to help the U.S. commodities regulator defend its “position limits” rules aimed at preventing excessive speculation in oil markets.

 The U.S. Commodity Futures Trading Commission passed the rules last year, but industry groups have sued to stop the rules from taking effect, saying they would irreparably harm the marketplace.